fsnowdin/RenDot/README.md

 ## Installation

-Download the latest binary for your operating system [here](https://github.com/tghgg/Ren-Dot/releases/tag/untagged-9ea942bfec00d987d4a4) and run the executable.
+Download the zip [here](https://github.com/tghgg/Ren-Dot/releases/tag/untagged-9ea942bfec00d987d4a4), extract it, and run the executable.

 ## Usage